JellisyWoes/jellylogger/docs/transports.md

 ### FileTransport

-Writes logs to files with support for rotation, compression, and proper file locking.
+Writes logs to files with support for rotation, compression, and proper file locking using Bun's optimized file operations.

 ```typescript
 import { FileTransport, LogLevel } from 'jellylogger';